JewPasha/mal-track/README.md

 # Mal-Track
 Malware removal tool writen in Python.

+This project writed only for learning purposes

+USE ONLY ON VIRTUAL MACHINE!

 ## Overview

 This program designed to find and remove malware from a Windows computer.
 It is intended for use in a virtual machine set up for malware testing.
 The program finds the malware, stops it from running, removes it from Windows startup, deletes the malware files, and shows the IP address of the attacker.